nithishakumar/UnitySmartCopy/README.md

 - Fields marked with [HideInInspector]
 - Nested serialized data

 If the property path and type match, the value is transferred automatically.
+Properties that don't match are left unaltered.

 ### Copying Matching Fields from CharacterProfile.cs to CharacterSetup.cs